alexmingoia/purescript-pux/docs/Views.md

     button ! onClick (send Decrement) $ text "Decrement"
 ```

-Views are constructed using `VDom`, a monadic DSL for constructing React
+Views are constructed using `VirtualDOM`, a monadic DSL for constructing React
 virtual DOM using `do` notation.
 Pux provides constructors for all the elements
 and attributes supported by React, along with the `!` operator to combine
 attributes with elements.